 PROFITABILITY INDEX (PI) - The rate of compound interest at which the company's outstanding investment is repaid by proceeds for the project.
 All proceeds from the project, beyond that required for interest, are credited, by the method of solution, toward repayment of investment by this calculation.
 Also called discounted cash flow, interest rate of return, investor's method, internal rate of return.
 Although frequently requiring more time to calculate than other valid yardsticks, PI reflects in a single number both the dollar and the time values of all money involved in a project.
 In some very special cases, such as multiple changes of sign in cumulative cash position, false and multiple solutions can be obtained by this technique.
 (November 1990)

 PROGRAM -

-- (1) A grouping of related projects usually managed using a master schedule. - (2) A set of projects with a common strategic goal. - (3) In Europe and elsewhere, the term 'program' or 'programme' may be used to mean a network schedule.
-(June 2007)
+(1) A grouping of related projects with a common strategic goal.

+(2) In some regions, the term 'program' or 'programme' may be used to mean a network schedule.